jacobhegarty/DigitalSpatialProfiling-Pilot/README.md

 This is not a perfect analysis, and the field of spatial transcriptions is rapidly evolving.
-This code is published as an aid to individuals learning R for transcriptions analysis in the hope that it can be of some use.
+This code is published as an aid to individuals learning R for transcriptional analysis in the hope that it can be of some use.
 A report on the findings of this pilot study is available on request.